hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - A surprisingly nontechnical exposition of vortex flow, a central concept in hydrodynamics.
 Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet the book can also grip the attention of a seasoned physicist.
 This book deserves to be better known in the fluid mechanics community.
 Lugt is a German physicist who worked at the U.S. Navy's David Taylor Model Basin.
 Unfortunately the book received a blisteringly negative review from Bruce Morton in the *Journal of Fluid Mechanics*, mainly due to the "superficial" approach.
         - B. Morton, *JFM*, 143:  468-470.

+- Eugene N. Parker, 2007:  *Conversations on Electric and Magnetic Fields in the Cosmos*.
+Princeton University Press.
+    - Focuses on "the large-scale magnetic fields that are transported bodily in the swirling ionized gases (plasmas) of planetary magnetospheres, stars, and galaxies, and, indeed, throughout intergalactic space".
+For this reason, hydrodynamics and magnetohydrodynamics (chapters 8 and 9, respectively) play a major role throughout the book.
+The riveting first chapter makes clear that the interaction between flowing matter and magnetic fields is far more important for large scale astrophysical processes than the electrical field and electrical current; and this would not be so if magnetic monopoles were abundant.

 - Grigory Vekstein, 2013:  *Physics of Continuous Media:  Problems and Solutions in Electromagnetism, Fluid Mechanics, and MHD*, 2d edition.
 CRC Press.
     - Includes electrodynamics in addition to fluid mechanics, magnetohydrodynamics, and elasticity.
 Unfortunately the author, a solar and plasma physicist, passed away in 2021, a victim of COVID.